berkeley-cs61as/markdown-courseware/textbook/chapter14 Project - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

     (combine4 painter)))
 ```

-and `square-limit` can be expressed as
+Similarly, `square-limit` can be expressed as:

 ```
 (define (square-limit painter n)